RiccardoZuppetti/RT2-Assignment2/README.md

-# Research Track II - Second Assignment - Doxygen Branch
+# Research Track II - Second Assignment - Sphinx Branch

-In this branch it is possible to find the code to execute the project with the Doxygen documentation.
+In this branch it is possible to find the code to execute the project with the Sphinx documentation.

 # How to Run